 This hardcover book contains 144 full-color pages with extensive footnotes.
 The lush design recalls an antique scrapbook with hundreds of rare images from libraries, archives and private collections.

-The book is available at local bookstores, or you can buy copies right here on the site today.
+The book is available from Western Neighborhoods Project, or you can buy copies right here on the site today.